 There’s nothing new about hiding vegetables in foods, even if the news might convince you otherwise.
-From a raft of new hidden-vegetable cookbooks to a widely publicized plagiarism case, it now seems like everyone is calling for getting those hard-to-eat items into your kids’ diets the sneaky way.
+From a raft of new hidden-vegetable cookbooks, it now seems like everyone is calling for getting those hard-to-eat items into your kids’ diets the sneaky way.
 But is subterfuge really the best way to get your kids to eat right?

 Let’s start with what you’re aiming for.
 Are you simply trying to boost the nutritional quotient of the foods you serve?
 Or is this really your last-ditch effort to get them to eat something, anything that grows on a plant?

 If your kid are already fairly good eaters, they are probably getting the nutrition they need from their regular diet anyway.
 Hiding vegetables won’t hurt, of course, but it’s a lot of work for a somewhat marginal benefit.

 On the other hand, if your kids really, truly won’t even look at a vegetable, you may have to be a little more sneaky.
 And there are plenty of tasty ways to do it (spinach brownies, anyone?).
 But remember that you don’t want to destroy their trust when they finally learn that, say, you’ve been sliding pureed cauliflower into their macaroni and cheese.
 Of course you can play innocent (“But I thought you liked it this way!”) but it might not be long before they’re starting to distrust just about anything that comes out of your kitchen.

 Some experts go a step further in saying that by sneaking vegetables, you’re denying your kids the ability to take a more mature attitude toward trying new foods.
 Kids are much more likely to become good eaters over time, the argument goes, if they are allowed to decide for themselves when they are ready to try a new food and grow to like it on their own timetable.